akukudala/Practice_repo/final_paper.md

 |12 ~55MB files (one for each month)|12 ~10MB Gzipped CSV files (one for each month)|12 ~8MB Parquet file using the default compression (Snappy)|
 |Total dataset size: ~666MBs|Total dataset size: ~126MBs|Total dataset size: ~84MBs ||

-Thanks to Apache Parquet’s columnar format, AWS Athena is only reading the columns that are needed from the query.
+Thanks to Apache Parquet’s columnar format, AWS Athena is reads only the columns that are needed from the query.
 This reduces the query time by more than 50+% and reduces the query price by 98%.

 ## 6. Sources <a name="sources"></a>